PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ### There's more

 ### Dashboard
 `Minikube` comes with a built in web dashboard.
-Whilst the `kubectl` command line client is our primary point of interaction, the dashboard is a great visual tool for exploring Kubernetes.
-Lets open it up now:
+Whilst the `kubectl` command line client is our primary point of interaction, the dashboard is a great visual tool for exploring Kubernetes. let's open it up now:

 ```sh
 $ minikube dashbaord